delphidigital/delphi-thorchain/README.md

 heroku git:remote -a v1dashboard-v2testnet
 ```

-Or edit `~/.git/config` so that the remote heroku points to the correct instance:
+Validate or edit `~/.git/config` to verify that the remote heroku points to the correct instance:

 ```
 [remote "heroku"]